appcrafter/enetlognke/README.md

  4. Packet summary info as detailed below
  5. The packet byte count
  6. repetition mark: if this packet was seen before, '+' is added at the end of the line
+ 7. the process pid. name of current process.

 The packet summary info contains a '|' separated list of the following values (see also https://en.wikipedia.org/wiki/Ethernet_frame)
  1. destination MAC address